If you’re an ultimate lover of indoor plants, learn How to Propagate Pothos to multiply this low-maintenance houseplant in easy steps!

 Growing Pothos in Soil from Layering

-Similarly, you can grow pothos from air layering too.
-Select a healthy node, and wrap it tightly with a plastic filled with sphagnum moss.
-Unwrap the plastic once in 4-5 days to mist the moss with water.
+Similarly, you can grow pothos with air layering too.
+Select a stem and wrap one or two nodes with a plastic filled with moist sphagnum moss.
+Do some holes in the plastic to mist the moss every few days.
+It should remain moist continuously.
 The node will root in a couple of weeks.

 For more information, watch this detailed video

 1. Taking the Stem from the Wrong Spot